nutzmann/eventos-tics-br/README.md

 #eventos-tics-br

 # Tecnologias de Informação Comunicação e Segurança
-  _Information, Communication & Security Technologies Events in Brazil_
+  _List of events about Information, Communication & Security Technologies in Brazil_